opensciencegrid/xcache/explanation.md

 This is where all the downloading actually happens.
 ####Directory

+###Finishing
+The information variables are chirped.

+If any single download failed, STASHCP itself has failed.
+In this case, STASHCP returns 4.

 # Known issues and concerns

 * Relies on geoip to find closest cache